wsj-sjtu/SingingHead/README.md

 ## SingingHead Dataset
 ### Download
+The dataset can be downloaded from [Hugging Face](https://huggingface.co/datasets/Human-X/SingingHead).

+If you are unable to download from Hugging Face, please first fill out the required information on [Hugging Face](https://huggingface.co/datasets/Human-X/SingingHead) to obtain authorization, and then contact us [(wusijing@sjtu.edu.cn)](wusijing@sjtu.edu.cn) using the same email address to get the download link of Baidu (百度网盘).

+Please note that by requesting the dataset, you confirm that you have read, understood, and agree to be bound by the terms of the agreement.

+**Agreement**

+1. The SingingHead dataset is available for **non-commercial** research purposes only.

+2. You agree **not to** reproduce, modified, duplicate, copy, sell, trade, resell or exploit any portion of the images and any portion of the derived data for commercial purposes.

+3. You agree **not to** further copy, publish or distribute any portion of the SingingHead dataset to any third party for any purpose.
+Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.

+4. Shanghai Jiao Tong University reserves the right to terminate your access to the SingingHead dataset at any time.

 ### Overview
 The SingingHead dataset is a large-scale 4D dataset for singing head animation.
 It contains more than 27 hours of synchronized singing video, 3D facial motion, singing